-Our hosts, Chloe Luckett and Trevor Barras, take a candid and fearless dive into brain injury and the world of invisible disability.
+We take a candid and fearless dive into brain injury and the world of invisible disability.
 Brain injury is the #1 killer and disabler of people under 40.
 A brain injury can change everything in an instant.
 Forever.

-Our hosts live it every day.
-They get it – they get you – and they get real about life with a broken brain.
 Let’s talk about life beyond brain injury, celebrate neurodiversity and make the invisible visible together.

-Meet Your Hosts: Trevor Barras & Chloe Luckett
+Meet Your Host: Chloe Luckett

 In 2016 Chloe Luckett sustained a traumatic brain injury in Halifax while cycling.
 She was hit by a car and taken to the hospital where they identified that she had broken her neck in two places and sustained brain bleeds.
 After spending the next two months in the hospital and rehab, she moved home with her family, and that’s when the real hard work began.